drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### 3D Mimicry between Cimetidine and Triazole
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-The observed biological activities  can now be understood by examining  this conformation for cimetidine that now mimics the triazole molecule well.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/3d-mimicry-between-cimetidine-triazole-20d53ea9'><i class='fa fa-play' aria-hidden='true'></i></button>The observed biological activities  can now be understood by examining  this conformation for cimetidine that now mimics the triazole molecule well.
 Such analyses were virtually impossible by simple  observation  of the 2D chemical formulas of the molecules but the resulting 3D model (see button "3D mimicry") provides a good basis  for the design of novel H2-antagonists.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[antagonists]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.